PeterBengtson/control-tower-log-aggregator/README.md

 3. DEEP_ARCHIVE - the final storage class in Glacier for log files >= 200K.

-As the application deletes the original files after having aggregated them into larger files, the vast majority of your processed recent log files will be in STANDARD_IA, not in STANDARD.
+As the application deletes the original files after having aggregated them into larger files, the vast majority of all recent log files will be in STANDARD_IA, not in STANDARD.
 Originals using STANDARD only live for a day.
 This also results in substantial cost savings, as STANDARD_IA is about half the price of STANDARD.